rafi007akhtar/tcs-digital-prep/README.md

 ### STL
 I don't really do competitve coding, and this was one of my first stints in doing so.
 Naturally, I had to learn the Standard Template Library of C++ for better and faster implementation of certain algorithms.

-This repository contains some basic STL containers and their implementations, like:
+This repository contains some basic STL containers and their example programs, like:
 <ul>
 	<li> Pairs
 	<li> Vectors